c-blake/nio/FAQ.md

 ### 12 - What about filename limits, like \< 255 chars?

-If you are packing that many fields into single rows then you are almost certainly on the wrong track, if for no other reason than IO bw and the extraordinary unlikelihood you need all those fields in every table scan.
+If you are packing that many fields into single rows then you (or some upstream dependency you have) are almost certainly on the wrong track, if for no other reason than IO bw and the extraordinary unlikelihood you need all those fields in every table scan.
 In any event, you can still use dot files.

+### 13 - Why don't you just always do column IO?

+Column stores became all the rage in the 2010s and it's true in 2002 when I first started doing things like this they had charm (and still do) for some situations.
+That said, sometimes you always want pairs/triples or in general tuples that do not data compress much more as a tuple than they do in columns.
+Or you may not be compressing at all.
+Spreading your IO requests over 4 files could have Winchester disk seek risk or other inefficiencies.
+"To zip or rip?" ultimately depends on hardware deployment & data context.
+Since there is no way to always know such answers at abstraction-creation-time, it is better not to decide ahead of time.

+Various zips of files like this would be called "materialized views" in the database world.
+As with almost everything in NIO, they are "available but manual" since we assume users can code & reason about their data processing/ analysis needs "when it matters" at large scales.
+At large scales things can take hours, days, or weeks and factors of 2-10x can make enormous usability differences.
+So, no compromise access can be critical.

+### 14 - Why don't you just always do simple tensor IO like x.N10,10f?

+This special case, like column IO, can be exactly what you want sometimes.
+Other times it can be helpful to zip tensors with identifying tags or other metadata..perhaps only transiently, but transiently is "enough" to need support in the format.

+### 15 - This is all hopelessly hard to use compared to SQL

+Also not a question.
+I think reasonable folks can differ on this and I am open to usability suggestions.
+Also, the idea is kind of "between" the IO parts of DBs and the access/query parts.
+So, you could think of it as a way to layer building a DB in such a way that preserves no compromise access by programmers willing to put in some effort.
+E.g., query language-like functionality can be layered on top, and more transactional ideas could be stuffed in underneath, hopefully optionally to preserve efficiency.
+In the 1980s, there used to be a popular access mode called Embedded SQL which had a similar compiler-mediated field access but backed by some connection to a database back-end.
+NIO is a simpler way to achieve that less reliant upon compiler integration, but also more manual, but also providing "more random" access than the streaming query result pattern of Embedded SQL.
+NIO is just a supplementary point in the design space rather than an outright replacement.
+Not appealing to all in all cases is just another way of saying "Yup.
+It's software". ;)